DAY 1 - WEDNESDAY 25 FEBRUARY 2026

 | 1.00pm | Lunch Exhibition & catering area | |

-| 2.00pm | Session 4: Future-Fit Food Production: NASA's plans to make the impossible Possible Carlos Garcia-Galan is Deputy Manager for NASA’s Gateway Program, a cornerstone of the Artemis campaign that will enable sustainable lunar exploration to perform ground breaking science, develop and test technologies on the moon that will be needed for a human mission to Mars, and inspire the world in the process.
+| 2.30pm | Session 5: Future-Fit Food Production: NASA's Plans to Make the Impossible Possible Carlos Garcia-Galan is Deputy Manager for NASA’s Gateway Program, a cornerstone of the Artemis campaign that will enable sustainable lunar exploration to perform ground breaking science, develop and test technologies on the moon that will be needed for a human mission to Mars, and inspire the world in the process.
 The Artemis program will set the basis for the first trip of humans to Mars in the not-so-distant future, establishing the first human base in another planet, more than forty million miles away from our home planet Earth.
-NASA’s approach to achieving its missions involves mindsets that overcome uncertainty and foster innovation: Carlos will take us on his journey to and with NASA, explaining what drives and motivates him and the mind set of making the impossible possible. | Carlos Garcia-Galan - Gateway Program Deputy Manager, NASA |
+NASA’s approach to achieving its missions involves mindsets that overcome uncertainty and foster innovation: Carlos will take us on his journey to and with NASA, explaining what drives and motivates him and the mind set of making the impossible possible. | Carlos Garcia-Galan -Gateway Program Deputy Manager, NASA * Remote session * Due to a change in circumstances, Carlos Garcia-Galan will now be delivering his presentation remotely. |

-| 3.10pm | Afternoon Tea Exhibition & catering area | |
+| 4.00pm | Afternoon Tea Exhibition & catering area | |

-| 6.30pm | Fresh Carriers Hayward Medal Dinner * Pre-dinner drinks in the exhibition area * Awarding of the Fresh Carriers Hayward Medal * Discussion with Dame Lisa Carrington * Entertainment | MC - Trudi Nelson |
+| 6.30pm - 11.00pm | Fresh Carriers Hayward Medal Gala Dinner * Pre-dinner drinks in the exhibition area * Awarding of the Fresh Carriers Hayward Medal * Discussion with Dame Lisa Carrington * Entertainment | MC - Trudi Nelson |

 DAY 2 - THURSDAY 26 FEBRUARY 2026